Archima20/BookWorms/README.md

 ## Description of the project
 ***
-Using PHP as a back end language and MySql as a database, we have to do a CRUD (Create, Read, Update and Delete) of books.
+Using PHP as a back end language and MySql as a database, we have to do a CRUD (Create, Read, Update and Delete) of books with a few fields foer each book.
 ***
 The main fields used for each book (or register) are:
 * ID